 So why do I say it is only “close to” the Rikaisama function?
 Well, for one thing there are no sound files, and more importantly, this is only a Japanese-to-English dictionary.

 For Japanese-to-Japanese dictionaries, the best free one I have so far found is the Weblio app.
-Not as good as Jisho and of course does not have the direct-to-Anki function or the on-page pop-up function, but is a usable J-J dictionary.
+Not as good as Jisho and of course does not have the direct-to-Anki function or the on-page pop-up function, but is a usable and free J-J dictionary.